AdobeDocs/platform-learn.en/help/platform/data-generator/import-sample-data.md

 # Import sample data to Adobe Experience Platform

-In this tutorial, we will be covering how to get your Experience Platform sandbox environment setup with some sample data for you to explore.
+In this tutorial, we will be covering how to get your Experience Platform sandbox environment set up with some sample data for you to explore.
 Using a postman collection you can create mixins, schemas, datasets, and then import sample data into Experience Platform.

 ## Pre-requisites